 The SDG Challenge will be run within the challenge-funding framework of the SFI Future Innovator Prize Programme.
 As such, they share common objectives.
 Furthermore, the SDG Challenge have its own specific objectives, which are as follows:

-• To provide opportunities for Ireland-based researchers to form diverse teams to identify key development challenges where technology can deliver transformative impact with a focus on southern partner countries;
+• To support the mobilisation of transdisciplinary teams, comprising academic researchers and societal stakeholders to identify key development challenges where sustainable solutions can deliver transformative impact with a focus on southern partner countries;

 • To enable the development of collaborations between researchers in Ireland and researchers in partner countries where Irish Aid works;

-• To support the development, deployment and demonstration of sustainable technologies responding to the identified challenges.
+• To support development, deployment and demonstration of sustainable solutions across a range of application areas.

-• Interdisciplinarity and teamwork, reflecting the need to bring together experts and innovators from different disciplines to address complex challenges
+• Inter and Transdisciplinary Teams, reflecting the need to bring together experts and innovators from different disciplines to address complex challenges

-• Engagement and validation with stakeholders, beneficiaries and end-users of research to understand the nature of specific problems, to test assumptions and to co-create solutions;
+• Engagement & Validation with stakeholders, beneficiaries and end-users of research to understand the nature of specific problems, to test assumptions and to co-create solutions;

 • Acceleration through efficient adaptation of approaches based on iterative engagement with beneficiaries, innovators and stakeholders.